FabienCoutant/SparkUp/docs/contracts/CampaignFactory.md

 ### deployProposalContract
-Delete a new proposal contract.
+Deploy the proposal contract for a campaign.

 > Can only be called by an existing campaign contract.